Zenna Henderson

 Zenna Chlarson Henderson (November 1, 1917 – May 11, 1983) was an American elementary school teacher and science fiction and fantasy author.
 Her first story was published in The Magazine of Fantasy & Science Fiction in 1951.
 Her work is cited as pre-feminist, often featuring middle-aged women, children, and their relationships, but with stereotyped gender roles.
-Many of her stories center around humanoid aliens called "The People", who have special powers.
+Many of her stories center around human aliens called "The People", who have special powers.
 Henderson was nominated for a Hugo Award in 1959 for her novelette Captivity.
 Science fiction authors Lois McMaster Bujold, Orson Scott Card, Connie Willis, Dale Bailey, and Kathy Tyers have cited her as an influence on their work.

 Biography

 Zena Chlarson (she began using the spelling "Zenna" in the early 1950s) was born in 1917 in Tucson, Arizona, the daughter of Louis Rudolph Chlarson and Emily Vernell Rowley.
 She was the oldest of five children.
 She began reading science fiction at age 12 from magazines such as Astounding Stories, Amazing Stories, and fantasy from Weird Tales.
 She cited Heinlein, Bradbury, Clement, and Asimov as her favorite science fiction writers.

 She received a bachelor of arts in education from Arizona State College in 1940, and taught school, primarily in the Tucson area, mainly first grade.
 She also taught in a "semi-ghost mining town," at Fort Huachuca, in France and Connecticut, as well as in a Japanese internment camp in Sacaton, Arizona, during World War II.
 She married Richard Harry Henderson in 1943, but they were divorced in 1951.
 In 1955 she received her MA, also from Arizona State College, and continued to teach elementary school.